bonghwanoh/bonghwanoh.github.io/index.md

 ---

 # About Me
-Computer networking research scientist & engineer, network Architect, and academic lecturer.
+Research scientist & engineer in computer networking, network architect, and academic lecturer.
 My expertise is anchored in the design and implementation of internet protocols.

 __Office__: SC544B (Science Building)